py-ma/a-_bot/README.md

 # aс_bot
-With this bot you can read horoscope for your astro sign and choose cookie with prediction ❤️
+With this bot you can read horoscope for your astro sign and choose fortune cookie ❤️